hnrobert/hnrobert-omz-installer/README.md

 - Switches your default login shell to `zsh`
 - Prompts to reboot (skipped automatically inside containers)

-## Usage on a host (Ubuntu/Debian)
+## Usage on a host (Ubuntu/Debian) - One command install

-You do not need to clone the repo.
-Download and run the installer directly; it will fetch the required `.p10k.zsh` automatically.
+> Make sure you are connected to the internet where `raw.githubusercontent.com` is reachable.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/hnrobert/hnrobert-omz-installer/main/install.sh | bash
 ```

 The script installs needed dependencies (git, curl, etc.) if they are missing.
-When finished, it asks whether to reboot.
 You can also run `exec zsh` or open a new terminal session.

+You do not need to clone the repo, it will fetch the required `.p10k.zsh` automatically.

 ## Test inside a container (Ubuntu 22.04)

-The compose file uses upstream `ubuntu:22.04`, creates non-root user `dev`, installs `sudo`, and runs the installer as `dev` **only once**.
+The compose file uses upstream `ubuntu:22.04`, creates non-root user `dev`, installs `sudo`, and runs the installer as `dev`.
 The container then idles.

 Start and view logs: